Nikinayzer/zxcvbn-czech-enchanted/README.md

 ## Usage, API

-Library API is inspired from pull request #124 from dropbox/zxcvbn - https://github.com/dropbox/zxcvbn/pull/124 and is backward compatible with original API, see [Usage from original project dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn#usage).
+Library API is inspired from [pull request #124 in dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn/pull/124) and is backward compatible with original API, see [Usage from original project dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn#usage).

 ``` javascript
 zxcvbn(password, user_inputs=[])        // original (old) API
 zxcvbn(password, options={})			// new API
 ```

-`zxcvbn()` takes one required argument, a password, and returns a result object with several properties, see [Original API](https://github.com/dropbox/zxcvbn#usage)
+`zxcvbn()` takes one required argument, a password, and returns a result object with several properties, see [Original zxcvbn description](https://github.com/dropbox/zxcvbn#usage)

 The optional `options` argument is an object that can contain the following optional properties:
 - `user_inputs` is an array of strings that zxcvbn will treat as an extra dictionary.
 This can be whatever list of strings you like, but is meant for user inputs from other fields of the form, like name and email.
 That way a password that includes a user's personal information can be heavily penalized.
 This list is also good for site-specific vocabulary — Acme Brick Co. might want to include ['acme', 'brick', 'acmebrick', etc].
 - `feedback_messages` is an object that enables zxcvbn's consumers to customize the messages used for giving feedback to the user.
 This could be used to skip messages that aren't desired to be returned as feedback to the user, or to modify or internationalize the existing messages.
-The list of keys to be used in this parameter could be find in [./src/feedback.coffee](./blob/master/src/feedback.coffee#L4).
+The list of keys to be used in this parameter could be find in [./src/feedback_l10n.coffee](./blob/master/src/feedback_l10n.coffee#L4).
 For example, to remove the `use_a_few_words` feedback message, we would call zxcvbn as follows:
 ```javascript
 zxcvbn(password, {